ccarabine/Churchbarn-holiday-let/README.md

 * On mobile devices - the social media links/address/contact details will stack on top of each other.
 * Social media links will open in a separate page.
 * The email address when clicked will open the email browser
-* Feedback – When the cursor hovers over social media symbols, the symbols will highlight in the hover colour(var).
+* Feedback – When the cursor hovers over social media icons, the symbols will in the var(--color-background-secondary and increase in size
-* Clickable social media links will highlight in the active colour(var) and increase in size

 * Value: It is crucial to display contact details on footer section for optimized UX and is industry standard.
 UX across multiple devices will be consistent.